pypa/packaging.python.org/source/tutorial.rst

 Creating and using Virtual Environments
 =======================================

-Currently, there are two viable options for creating isolated Python environments, :ref:`virtualenv` and `pyvenv`_.
+Currently, there are two viable tools for creating Python virtual environments:

-`pyvenv`_ is available in Python 3.3 and Python 3.4, but only in Python 3.4 :ref:`pip` is installed by default. :ref:`virtualenv` is functional for Python 2.6 thru Python 3.4 and :ref:`pip` is installed by default.
+:ref:`virtualenv` and `pyvenv`_. `pyvenv`_ is only available in Python 3.3/3.4,
+and only in 3.4, is :ref:`pip`/:ref:`setuptools` installed by default, whereas :ref:`virtualenv` supports Python 2.6 thru Python 3.4 (and :ref:`pip`/:ref:`setuptools` is installed by default in every version).

 The basic problem being addressed with virtual environments is one of dependencies and versions, and indirectly permissions.
 Imagine you have an